Let’s Meet Some SOULpreneurs

 Val: Does your introverted or extroverted nature feel relevant to your self-employment experience?

 Diana: Yes.
 Being an introvert and someone who is intuitively able to look beyond the outer layers is definitely a strength.
 It helps me really understand my clients and be able to fill in the gaps where they might be struggling.
 And my introspective nature helps me refine my skills in writing and looking holistically at all of the offerings of a business so that I can assess how good content fits in to the big picture.

 That being said, if I was a little more outgoing I would probably go to more events and meet more people and perhaps have more clients, so the key is to find a balance.
 I respect and appreciate my need for quiet and alone time, but I also recognize the value in challenging myself with showing up when opportunities present themselves.

 Any final words of wisdom?

 Diana: Yes, I think the most important – and also the most difficult – aspect of being a SOULpreneur is to look within yourself and constantly ask yourself “What do I really want?” and “How am I meant to be of service in this world?”

 The answers to these questions take a while to reveal themselves and it takes ongoing inner digging and extraction of ideas, beliefs, strengths, and talents through self-expression in order to uncover your powerful core, but it is a practice greatly worth pursuing because it is ultimately the path to aligning your work with your life’s true calling.
 Inward and upward!

-Val: That sounds great.
-Thank you for sharing so much honesty with us.
+Thank you, Diana, for sharing so much honesty with us.
 We all need more of the inside stories.
-(That blog post sounds great!
-I’ll check it out.)